-This paragraph is by far the most difficult one.
-For more tips on what to write, check out our How To Write a Cover Letter guide.
+If you want a take on an alternative to a cover letter, check out our How To Write a Pain Letter guide.
 We’ve also written an extensive guide with lots of great cover letter examples ready to take inspiration from.

 4. Call to action

 You’re still with me?
-Awsome!
+Awesome!
 The next part is the closing paragraph - also called the call to action.
-This is where you thank the hiring manager for her time and finish your cover letter strong.
+This is where you thank the hiring manager for their time and finish your cover letter strong.

 Make sure you include the following:

-- Thank the hiring manager for her time and consideration of your application
+- Thank the hiring manager for their time and consideration of your application

 - Brief reiteration of what makes you the ideal candidate for the position